-4.3 Headset
+4.3 HEADSET

-The headset or appropriate transducer must be fitted by a qualified person to ensure a proper seal and a comfortable fit.
+The headset must be fitted by a qualified person to ensure a proper seal and a comfortable fit.
 The leads from the headset are connected to the instrument and the headset is then fitted to the patient.

-4.4 Patient instructions
+4.4 PATIENT INSTRUCTIONS